ProSparse: Introducing and Enhancing Intrinsic Activation Sparsity within Large Language Models: Introduction

-In this paper, we propose an effective progressive ReLUfication method to help non-ReLU LLMs obtain high activation sparsity without compromising performance.
-We name the method ``\textbf{ProSparse}'', which includes three steps shown in Figure~\ref{fig:prosparse}: activation function substitution, progressive sparsity regularization, and activation threshold shifting.
-The first step is to replace the activation function of non-ReLU LLMs with ReLU and then apply continual training for adapting LLM to the new ReLU activation.
+In this paper, we propose a simple and effective ReLUfication method named ``\textbf{ProSparse}'' to help non-ReLU LLMs obtain high activation sparsity without performance degradation.
+ProSparse includes three steps shown in Figure~\ref{fig:prosparse}: activation function substitution, progressive sparsity regularization, and activation threshold shifting.
+The first step is to replace the activation function with ReLU and then apply continual training.
 As discussed above, this can hardly achieve satisfactory sparsity.
-Therefore, in the second step, we apply sparsity regularization~\cite{ma2019transformed} to the intermediate activation outputs of the feed-forward networks (FFNs) within LLMs to seek higher activation sparsity.
-Considering the potential performance risks of forcing the fixed regularization factor~\cite{ma2019transformed,li2020efficacy}, we progressively increase the regularization factor in multiple stages.
-Concretely, the factor is set to a low constant value for the warmup stage.
-Next, during each subsequent stage, the factor undergoes a gradual increase along a gentle sine curve.
-Following the cosine annealing learning rate scheduler~\cite{loshchilov2016sgdr}, such progressive sparsity regularization can provide more time for the model to adapt to increasing regularization and avoid a radical shift in activation distribution, thereby alleviating performance degradation.
-The final step, inspired by FATReLU~\cite{kurtz2020inducing}, modifies the vanilla ReLU by shifting its activation threshold to a positive value.
-This prunes less influential neurons to further improve sparsity.
+Therefore, in the second step, we apply sparsity regularization~\cite{ma2019transformed} to the intermediate activation outputs of the feed-forward networks (FFNs) within LLMs to seek higher sparsity.
+Considering the potential performance risks of forcing the fixed regularization factor~\cite{ma2019transformed,li2020efficacy}, we progressively increase the factor in multiple stages, including one flat warmup stage and multiple incremental stages along gentle sine curves.
+Such progressive regularization can provide more time for adaption to increasing regularization and avoid a radical shift in activation distribution, thereby mitigating performance degradation.
+The final step adopts FATReLU~\cite{kurtz2020inducing}, shifting the ReLU activation threshold to a positive value.
+This prunes less influential neurons to improve sparsity.